chinamike65/hugo-tuolesi/content/book5/book5en.md

 The five aggregates are all empty, according to the meaning of the word, the five aggregates are empty.

-According to the understanding of ordinary people, emptiness means nothing, and does the five aggregates be empty mean that there are no five aggregates?
+According to the understanding of ordinary people, emptiness means nothing, and does the five aggregates being empty mean that there are no five aggregates?

 No, it means that the self-nature of the five aggregates is empty, which means that the five aggregates have no self-nature, but it does not mean that the five aggregates do not exist.